harshpatel097/Chess-Playing-AI-Bot/README.md

 ## <a name="future-scope"></a>FUTURE SCOPE
 1. The accuracy and repeatability of robotic arm can be improved by using better (and costlier) servo motors, replacing them with stepper motors or using encoders.
 2. The accuracy of piece detection greatly depends on the lighting conditions change.
 We can use floodlights to solve this.
 Also we can place the camera at a different place to capture the image from a different angle to improve accuracy.
+3. The piece detection time can be reduced upto one-third of its current value by using grayscale images for training and testing the model.
+4. Since we are generating a FEN file after every human move, our bot cannot detect illegal moves.
+This can be overcome by saving all the previous states of the board.
+We can save all the moves of a game in [PGN](https://en.wikipedia.org/wiki/Portable_Game_Notation) file.